LaRS: Latent Reasoning Skills for Chain-of-Thought Reasoning: Experiments

 \subsection{Selection Methods}

-We refer to the skill-based selection by our \method approach as \rmethod, which is compared with the following three baselines.
-All the hyper-parameters related to these methods are listed in Appendix \ref{appendix:expriments}. \paragraph{Random} This baseline randomly selects $k$ in-context examples from the example bank.
-For each test question, the accuracy is reported as an average over three independent random selections. \paragraph{Retrieval-Q} This baseline employs a pre-trained embedding model to encode a test question, and selects in-context examples based on the cosine similarity between embeddings from examples' questions and the test question. \paragraph{Retrieval-R (oracle)} This baseline employs a pre-trained embedding model to encode the ground-truth rationale of a test question, and selects in-context examples based on the cosine similarity between examples' rationales and the ground-truth rationale.
+Our method \method is compared with the following four baselines.
+All the hyper-parameters related to these methods are listed in Appendix \ref{appendix:expriments}. \paragraph{\texttt{Skill-KNN}}\quad This baseline represents a state-of-the-art (SOTA) skill-based selection method.
+It employs pre-trained LLMs to generate skill descriptions for both the questions in the example bank and the test question.
+Then, the method selects examples whose skill descriptions most closely match that of the test question to form the prompt, using cosine similarity computed with a pre-trained embedding model.
+To examine the dependency on the LLMs' ability to generate skill descriptions, we introduce two variations: \texttt{Skill-KNN-large}, which uses the larger LLM gpt-3.5-turbo, and \texttt{Skill-KNN-small}, which uses the smaller LLM Falcon-40B-instruct.
+Additionally, to evaluate the effect of human-annotated skill descriptions prompting the LLMs to generate new skills, we introduce \texttt{Skill-KNN-zero}, which uses gpt-3.5-turbo to generate skill descriptions in a zero-shot fashion. \texttt{Skill-KNN-zero} closely resembles the setting of \method, as it does not rely on human prompt design.
+Therefore, \method is primarily compared with \texttt{Skill-KNN-zero}. \paragraph{Random}\quad This baseline randomly selects $k$ in-context examples from the example bank.
+For each test question, the accuracy is reported as an average over three independent random selections. \paragraph{Retrieval-Q}\quad This baseline employs a pre-trained embedding model to encode a test question, and selects in-context examples based on the cosine similarity between embeddings from examples' questions and the test question. \paragraph{Retrieval-R (oracle)}\quad This baseline employs a pre-trained embedding model to encode the ground-truth rationale of a test question, and selects in-context examples based on the cosine similarity between examples' rationales and the ground-truth rationale.